Profess0ro/Badminton_fictipnal_club/README.md

 <img src="readme/bookingsuccess.png" height="300" width="auto">
 <img src="readme/bookingsuccess2.png" height="300" width="auto"><br><br>
 If all goes through with valid data input to the form the user will get directed to a page that confirms the booking.
 All data that was selected and who that made the booking will be visualised on this page.
-There are also a button back to the form if the user will make another booking of the court.
+There are two buttons here if the user wants to make another booking or view their bookings.

 ## Edit booking